DRUG INTERACTIONS

 Option 1: Ask Your Pharmacist

-Option 2: Use an Online Interaction Checker
+Option 2: Use a Free Online Interaction Checker

 Option 3: Use a Medicine Cabinet App with Built-In Interaction Checking